-After this, in Phase II we will invite new groups of around 5,000 households in England, around 500 households in Wales and around 500 households in Northern Ireland approximately every week, targeting recruitment of around 2,500, 250 and 250 new households per week respectively (total 3,000 households per week; assuming 50% consent rate; numbers approached will be increased if consent rate is lower to achieve the target enrolment).
-We will approach 10-20% to also give a sample of blood.
+After this, in Phase II we will start by inviting new groups of around 5,000 households in England, around 500 households in Wales and around 500 households in Northern Ireland approximately every week, targeting recruitment of around 2,500, 250 and 250 new households per week respectively (total 3,000 households per week; assuming 50% consent rate; numbers approached will be increased if consent rate is lower to achieve the target enrolment).
+To date a mean of 2.1 individuals have been recruited per household.
+In order to achieve a cohort of ~150,000 individuals sampled at least once a fortnight by October 2020 when the winter season of respiratory infections starts, and monitoring for a possible "second wave" of infections is critical, from the end of July we will scale this up to inviting new groups of around 18,000 households in England, around 1800 households in Wales and around 1800 households in Northern Ireland approximately every week, targeting recruitment of around 9,000, 900 and 900 new households per week respectively (total around 10,800 households per week; assuming 50% consent rate; numbers approached will be increased if consent rate is lower to achieve the target enrolment, and ultimately the target of ~150,000 individuals swabbed at least every fortnight in October in England, and ~15,000 in each of Wales and Northern Ireland).
+After October, providing there is no evidence of a second wave, we plan to scale back recruitment.
+Throughout, we will approach 10-20% to also give a sample of blood.
 This is to find out how the number of people infected at any one time, the levels of immunity to COVID-19, and the rates of infection with and without symptoms, are changing across the country.

-This information will help scientists and the government work out how to manage the pandemic better moving forwards and protect the NHS from being overwhelmed.
+This information will help scientists and the government work out how to manage the pandemic better moving forwards and protect the health system from being overwhelmed.